roman-milk/roman-milk.github.io/my-brother-my-master-1.md

  Frustrated, I realized what was missing, Kevin's nasty words.
 I begged, as I began slamming my ass back onto my brother's big cock, "Tell me what I am Master."

  I could sense his smug smile without looking as he assaulted me with names: "Ride my cock ass-slut; pound yourself like the hungry little slut you are; fuck yourself on your brother's cock like the incest slave you are; your cocksucking lips are mine, your big titties are mine, your cunt is mine and your tight ass is mine."
 The litany of names was the final pin that burst the bubble and my orgasm bubbled over the surface as my moans and whimpers began to rise as well.
 The eruption came when he finished his verbal assault with, "Now come sister slave, come for your Master, come now my cunt, my slut, my slave."
-Report_Story #3